By GENE JOHNSON (AP) – 27 September 2010

 A few weeks later, in January, the first of the killings was carried out, followed by one in February and one in early May.
 In each, prosecutors say, Morlock and Gibbs enlisted one other soldier to be involved.
 Lawyers for those three say they either deny involvement or that their participation was unwitting.

-Gibbs’ attorney says all three killings were “appropriate engagements.”
+Gibbs’ military defense attorney says all three killings were “appropriate engagements.”